 Then Brezhnev still had Ford and Carter, but none of them had the scale and ambitions of Nixon.
 With Reagan Brezhnev will not meet - the US president waited until in Moscow in power will be Gorbachev.

 The meeting of the two leaders took place in Geneva in November 1985-th - since the coming to power of Gorbachev was only seven months.
 The weakness of the new Soviet leader was not yet apparent to the Americans - it will manifest itself later, at the next summits, especially since the famous meeting in Malta in December 1989, which will take place with Reagan's successor, Bush Sr..

 Putin has his own history of relations with American presidents - Trump is his fourth.
 But if we compare the current meeting with the summits of the last century, then Trump can be likened to Kennedy in 1961 (the newly elected president meets with an experienced leader).
 Trump himself, of course, is more impressed by the comparison with Nixon sample 1972 year, and the current situation is closer to the parallel with the beginning of the 70.
-However, on our part, the partner of the American president is, of course, not the new Khrushchev and not even the new Brezhnev - Putin's experience allows him to compare him with Stalin of the 1943 sample.
+At the same time, on our part, the partner of the American president is, of course, not the new Khrushchev or even the new Brezhnev - Putin's experience allows him to compare him with Stalin of the 1943-type.